qoobaa/blog/_posts/2016-09-22-how-does-a-kilowatt-hour-look-like.markdown

 - wash your dishes (average A grade dishwasher energy usage per cycle)
 - boil 8 litres of water in your kettle (depends on water temperature)
 - provide a light on your desk for 4 days (average 10 W LED bulb)
-- let you drive your EV 4 miles at highway speeds (according to a HN comment, probably the EV is Tesla)
+- let you drive your EV 4 miles at highway speeds (according to an HN comment, probably the EV is Tesla)

 …and so on.